pmutale/Flask-Meld/documentation/docs/basic-usage.md

 ## Project setup

 ### Create a new project
-First, let's create our new project, let's call it `poetry-demo`:
+First, let's create our new project, let's call it `meld-example`:

 ```bash
 meld new project meld-example